Last Updated on September 22, 2025 by Packoi Team

 Amazon pitched the idea of frustration-free packaging (FFP) to Hasbro.
 The multi-national toy brand adopted this packaging approach to improve the unboxing experience for its customers.

-Since then, Hasbro reportedly reduced packaging material usage and shipping volume by up to 50%.
+Since then, Hasbro has reportedly reduced packaging material usage and shipping volume by up to 50%.

 This toy brand has adopted frustration-free packaging, mostly for the toys they sell through Amazon, to make their packaging easy to open.
-Customers can choose between a Lego box and other packaging boxes when buying Lego products.
+When buying Lego products, customers can choose between a Lego box and other packaging.

 These success stories should convince you to listen to customer feedback and seek solutions to common pain points.